hahmed/mild/README.md

 ## Usage

-Here is the API I'm committing to, which is likely to change over time.

 First, make sure to export your GitHub token, which you can generate from GitHub on the personal access tokens page.

 ```shell
 $ export MILD_GITHUB_TOKEN=your_personal_access_token
 ```

-#### latest
+#### mentioned

 ```shell
 $ mild latest rails/rails
 ```

+NOTE: Repo names without an owner are auto expanded, so rails becomes rails/rails.

-Get all the latest pull requests for a repo.
+Get all pull requests where I have been mentioned.
 The output will look something like this;

 ```
 This change fixes to_json serialization